shimaore/huge-play/middleware/client/ingress/post.coffee.md

           ccnq_from_e164: @session.ccnq_from_e164
           ccnq_to_e164: @session.ccnq_to_e164

-Transfers execute in the context defined in ../conf/refer.
+Transfers execute in the context 'refer'.

           force_transfer_context: 'refer'